Formguru/guru-js/README.md

 **Modular Design**: Combine advanced vision models in a few lines of standard Javascript.

-**Analysis Helper Functions**: Analyzers provide easy-to-use libraries for domain-specific AI analysis for domains such as `MovementAnalyzer` for sports/fitness.
+**Advanced Models**: `guru.js` is pre-packaged with state-of-the-art models for real-time pose estimation, person tracking, and object detection, and object tracking.

-**Advanced Guru Models**: `guru.js` is pre-packaged with state-of-the-art models for tracking human movement and objects in real-time.
+**Bring Your Own Model**: Import and leverage any ONNX model into a `guru-js` app.

-**Bring Your Own Model**: Import and leverage any ONNX model into a `guru-js` app .
+**Analysis Helper Functions**: `guru-js` analyzers provide easy-to-use libraries for domain-specific AI analysis such as `MovementAnalyzer` for sports/fitness.

 **Customizable Visualization Tools**: [Visualize AI analysis results](https://www.loom.com/share/458a8cf435a64f01ba8fa86454d9f013) in real-time on any video.